bestmobileapp/musicplayerapp/README.md

 Poweramp

-Poweramp is one of the most popular Android music players, as the name implies.
+Poweramp is one of the most popular <a href="https://play.google.com/store/apps/details?id=com.shaiban.audioplayer.mplayer"> Android Music Players </a>, as the name implies.
 It is quite powerful, has a lot of features, and is one of the most popular Android music players.
 The Android player lets you apply a custom theme and customize various facets of the user interface.
 In addition, there's a 10-band equalization with multiple settings.
 Dedicated control buttons for bass and treble controls are also available.
 Although the number of settings and functions can be overwhelming at first, Poweramp is one of the top Mp3 music player app for Android once you get the hang of it.
 Poweramp has a 15-day trial period after which you may purchase it.

 Pros